sanjaykumargengaiyan/Battery-Management-Systems--State-of-Charge-Estimation--Extended-Kalman-Filter-Tuning/README.md

 # Battery-Management-Systems-State-of-Charge-Estiimation--Extended-Kalman-Filter-Tuning

-The goal of Part 1 of the capstone project is to hand-tune an EKF by selecting values for the covariances of process noise, sensor noise, and for the error of the initial SOC estimate.
+The goal is to hand-tune an EKF by selecting values for the covariances of process noise, sensor noise, and for the error of the initial SOC estimate.
 You will do this by trial-and-error to get the best result you are able to find.

 When tuning an EKF for a real application, these covariances are tuned so that the filter gives good and robust performance